 Applicants for working student positions will need to plan

 to come to Windchase for a personal interview/trial.
-You should plan to
+Ideally you should plan to

-spend at least two full days at the farm; this gives you a chance
+spend two full days at the farm; this gives you a chance

 to really observe our program and see what it entails, and it